hlngncy/hlngncy/README.md

 Developer
 ------------------

-Have been interested in Software Development and Cyber Security as a self-learner since 2019.
-Open to improving and learning, enthusiastic about the industry, solution-oriented person.
+Have been interested in Software Development as a self-learner since 2019.
+Open to improving and learning.

 *   🌍  I'm based in Turkey
 *   ✉️  You can contact me at [hlngncy@gmail.com](mailto:hlngncy@gmail.com)